wecfund/bigspring-light/exampleSite/content/english/contact/_index.md

 ---
-title: "Contact Us"
+title: Waitlist
-subtitle: ""
+subtitle: ''
-# meta description
-description: "This is meta description"
+description: This is meta description
-draft: false

 ---

-### Why you should contact us!
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Velit recusandae voluptates doloremque veniam temporibus porro culpa ipsa, nisi soluta minima saepe laboriosam debitis nesciunt.
+### Stay Tuned for the Future of Finance!

+Interested in following our progress?
+Join our mailing list for updates on the platform!
+We'll keep in touch with you as our community gains strength, right up until launch.

-* **Phone: +88 125 256 452**
+* **Phone: (612) 236-6504**
-* **Mail: info@bigspring.com**
+* **Mail: alpha@wec-fund.com**
-* **Address: 360 Main rd, Rio, Brazil**